IBM/case/100-case.md

 The `version core` portion of the version is the typical semver `major.minor.patch` version semantic that descrbes the functional changes that the CASE product has implemented between this version an the previous version.
 The `version core` represents the ENTIRE CASE and all components and products within it.

-The `version non-functional` portion of the version is located in the first two tokens of the semver build section and is represented by a date/time in the gregorian calendar format: `YYYYMMDD-HHmmSS`, where:
+The `version non-functional` portion of the version is located in the first two tokens of the semver build section and is represented by a date/time in the gregorian calendar format: `YYYYMMDD.HHmmSS`, where:
 - `YYYY` is the year,
 - `MM` the month (including leading zero),
 - `DD` the day of the month (including leading zero),